Virginia Giuffre: Launch of civil lawsuit: Virginia Giuffre v. Alan Dershowitz (2019)

 In October 2019, Charles Cooper took over representation of Giuffre in the defamation suit against Dershowitz after a judge ruled that Boies could not continue as Giuffre's lawyer because Dershowitz's claim that she conspired with her attorneys to make false claims had turned Boies into a potential witness.
+Boies filed a separate defamation lawsuit against Dershowitz for implying that he had pressured Giuffre into making false claims.